Department Chairperson: Tammy Wynard

 Degrees offered: B.A. and B.S.

-A maximum of eight credit hours may be earned in activity courses from the Kinesiology Department.
+A maximum of eight credit hours may be earned in KINE activity courses.